Irish journalist denied visa in Hong Kong amid national security law concerns - Local News 8

 Irish journalist denied visa in Hong Kong amid national security law concerns

-An Irish journalist has been denied a work visa for Hong Kong, amid fears of a clampdown on press freedoms following the imposition of a national security law by Beijing.
+An Irish journalist has been denied a work visa for Hong Kong, stoking fears of a clampdown on press freedoms following the imposition of a national security law by Beijing.

 Immigration authorities did not respond to an emailed request for comment.
 The department could not be reached by phone Thursday as its offices are closed due to the coronavirus pandemic.